OCA/l10n-brazil/payment_pagseguro/README.rst

 Installation
 ============

-This module depends on:
+This module depends on * payment and web_tour such to function correctly.

-* payment

 Configuration
 =============